natashaU/weather_app/README.md

 # HOMEWORK: Practice with Array Methods and APIs!!

-[introduction, clever gifs]
+This is a bigger homework, we know.
+Take your time, work through all the parts thoroughly.
+You can make it!!
+Maybe work on getting the methods homework all done on Tuesday night and then leaving Wednesday to tackle the API homework... 🤔

 ## 🚀 Completion looks like:

-### Part One
+### Part One: Practice with methods!

 - See instructions in the [methods markdown](./methods/)

-### Part Two
+### Part Two: Practice with APIs!

 - See instructions in the [API markdown](./api/)

-### Part Three
+### Part Three: Reading and viewing!

+- 🚨 Do this Tuesday night!!!! 🚨 Watch the [event loop video](https://www.youtube.com/watch?v=8aGhZQkoFbQ).
+It's about 25 minutes and will lead into Wednesday's lecture.
-- This part is easy.
-Read the article [The Web's Grain](https://www.frankchimero.com/writing/the-webs-grain/) (one of my favorite articles...).
+- Read the article [The Web's Grain](https://www.frankchimero.com/writing/the-webs-grain/) (one of my favorite articles...).
 This is pre-reading for Responsive Design later this week, but we'd like you to have a couple days to digest it.
 (If you really like that article, [this one](https://www.frankchimero.com/writing/what-screens-want/) is also very amazing.)

 ## 🚀 Your homework submission should include: